-- Based on overhead line conductor parameters provided by QEC, resistance, reactance, and susceptance values for overhead lines are calculated using ETAP considering the following conductor configuration on the pole structure: - Conductor height: 34 ft. - Spacing between phases: 3 ft. - Generator plant service loads are not considered in the analysis.
+- Based on overhead line conductor parameters provided by QEC, resistance, reactance, and susceptance values for overhead lines are calculated using ETAP considering the following conductor configuration on the pole structure: - Conductor height: 34 ft (unless otherwise indicated on the single-line diagrams). - Spacing between phases: 3 ft. - Generator plant service loads are not considered in the analysis.